krishan1ad/MapLibre-Android-Auto-Sample/README.md

 Enough words; Show me the code!
 -------------------------------

-We have a class called `CarMapContainer`, this will take car of the MapView code;
+We have a class called `CarMapContainer`, which will take care of the MapView code;
-This is create the MapView, enable textureMode, and add to the WindowManager.
+This is to create the MapView, enable texture mode, and add to the WindowManager.
-This is needed to make sure the MapView will render, and makes sure we can get the Texture later for rendering it onto the Canvas.
+This is needed to ensure the MapView will render, and we can get the Texture later for rendering it onto the Canvas.
 ```kotlin
 val mapView = MapView(carContext, MapboxMapOptions.createFromAttributes(carContext).apply {
     // Set the textureMode to true, so a TextureView is created